tycrek/degoogle/md/_resources.md

 - [Guide for Linux users](https://github.com/wesaphzt/block-all-google) on blocking everything Google at the network level.
 This can and probably will break other alternatives that rely on Google to serve content.
 Thanks u/wesaphzt
 - u/wesaphzt also provided [this](https://github.com/pyllyukko/user.js), [this](https://ffprofile.com/), and [this](https://www.privacytools.io/browsers/#about_config) for hardening Firefox.
 - Check out [WindowsSpyBlocker](https://github.com/crazy-max/WindowsSpyBlocker) and [this tutorial](https://github.com/adolfintel/Windows10-Privacy) for even more Windows 10 tips (thanks u/rudolf323)
-- [Virustotal](https://www.virustotal.com/) let's you upload files and it scans it against multiple antivirus software at once.
+- [Virustotal](https://www.virustotal.com/) let you upload files and it scans it against multiple antivirus software at once.
 Very helpful for checking false negatives.
-Website uses Google Analytics.
+Unfortunately, Alphabet Inc owns VirusTotal, but there are no good alternatives.
 - Did you read the [wiki](https://old.reddit.com/r/privacy/wiki/index) yet?
 Go do that.